DAWN: Dynamic Adversarial Watermarking of Neural Networks: Related Work

-The IP of DNN models can be protected using watermarking.
-The first watermarking technique for DNNs~\cite{uchida2017embedding} explicitly embeds additional information into the weights of a DNN after it is trained.
+\textbf{Watermarking DNN models.} The first watermarking technique for DNNs~\cite{uchida2017embedding} explicitly embeds additional information into the weights of a DNN after it is trained.
 Verifying the watermark requires white-box access to the model in order to analyze the weights.
 A limitation of this approach is that the watermark can be easily removed by minimally retraining the watermarked model.

-Alternative approaches~\cite{merrer2017adversarial,adi2018turning,zhang2018protecting,DarvishRouhani:2019:DEW:3297858.3304051} that are more robust have been proposed, where the watermark can be verified in a black-box setting.
+Alternative approaches~\cite{merrer2017adversarial,adi2018turning,zhang2018protecting,DarvishRouhani:2019:DEW:3297858.3304051,jia2020entangled} that are more robust have been proposed, where the watermark can be verified in a black-box setting.
 These are based on backdooring and they allow for watermark extraction using only a prediction API, as discussed in Sect.~\ref{sec:bg_wm}.
 These approaches use both a carefully selected trigger set and a specific training process chosen by the model owner.
 The first proposal for such approach~\cite{merrer2017adversarial} consist in modifying the original model boundary using adversarial retraining~\cite{madry2017towards} in order to make the model unique.
 The watermark is composed of synthetically generated adversarial samples~\cite{goodfellow2014explaining} that are close to the decision boundary.
 The impact of selecting a particular distribution for a watermark has been evaluated in~\cite{zhang2018protecting}.
 It shows that selecting a trigger set from the same distribution as the training data (albeit with minor synthetic modifications) or from a different distribution, does not affect the accuracy of the model for its primary classification task or on its training time, while the watermark gets perfectly embedded.
 Finally, more formal foundations and theoretical guarantees for backdoor-based DNN watermarking have been provided in~\cite{adi2018turning}.
 This work empirically assesses that the removability of a DNN watermark is highly dependent on the training process of the watermarked model (training from scratch vs. re-training).